-Interconnecting lines of 150 lineal ft (45.7 m) or less do not require Trane review, but only a limited amount may be in a riser, see allowable elevation difference figures in the following Refrigerant Piping Guidelines.
+Interconnecting lines of 150 lineal ft (45.7 m) or less that comply with the figures in the following section or do not require Trane review.
+Reference the following section for the maximum liquid and suction riser elevation.

 Refrigerant Piping Guidelines